 A Few DIY Projects For Your Teeth

-As mentioned earlier, you can make your own mineralized toothpaste if you don’t want a to purchase it.
+As mentioned earlier, you can make your own mineralised toothpaste if you don’t want to purchase it.
 Using this toothpaste will go a long way in aiding your quest to having strong and healthy pearly whites.
-A good recipe for a DIY remineralizing toothpaste with coconut oil can be found here.
+A good recipe for a DIY remineralising toothpaste with coconut oil can be found here.

 There’s also a simple recipe for a homemade toothpaste without coconut oil that only contains baking soda, sea salt, and peppermint extract.
 It’s extremely easy to put together and it’s cost efficient as well.
 The full recipe can be found here.

 Bentonite clay is known for its ability to absorb and remove toxins, heavy metals, impurities, and chemicals.
 This recipe includes bentonite clay to help get your teeth as clean and as healthy as possible.
 The recipe is also without baking soda in case you prefer a toothpaste that is baking soda free.

 Homemade toothpaste with charcoal has become increasingly popular in recent years.
 Activated charcoal binds to dirt and stains beyond the surface and draws them out, leaving your teeth extremely clean.
 People that use activated charcoal in their homemade toothpaste will swear by it and claim that their mouth has never felt cleaner after using it.
 If you’d like to try a charcoal based toothpaste, there’s a simple recipe for it here.

 Homemade tooth powder is another option if you’d like to make your own home remedies.
 Tooth powder functions the same as toothpaste, except that you just dip your toothbrush into the powder instead of using a paste.
 A good reason to use the powder instead of a toothpaste is because it leaves less of a mess in your sink, and it works better with the bentonite clay.
 This is a good recipe for a tooth powder.